 Beforward.jp promises 6 weeks delivery time after the vessel’s departure from Japan.
 They provide tax consulting, vehicle clearance, car registration with URA, and insurance application for your ride.
 Sounds to be like they’re your “stress-free” car sellers.

 Enhance-auto.jp is yet another car seller having cars from anything under $1,000 to over $3,000.
 The website sells popular cars such as Toyota Premio, Raum, Ipsum, Nadia, Noah among other models.
 The company guarantees a 30 and 45 days delivery time to Mombasa after they have confirmed your full payment.
 However, they don’t deliver to Uganda like Beforward, you’ve to use a 3rd party service.

-Enhance-auto accept Telegraphic Transfer (TT) payment method after negotiations are done.
+Enhance-auto accepts Telegraphic Transfer (TT) payment method after negotiations are done.

-SBTJapan is another seller than takes personal contact quite seriously.
-The online car seller has physical presence here in Kampala at Oasis Mall.
+SBTJapan is another seller that takes personal contact quite seriously.
+The online car seller has a physical presence here in Kampala at Oasis Mall.
 So any concern regarding your car can be addressed, dealt, and solved directly in person.